Boas Novas Amazonas: TV Ajuricaba as a VHF station

 On May 11, 1980, the station left UHF channel 20 and began operating on VHF channel 8, granted by the Federal Government in 1976.
 With the change, TV Ajuricaba was on an equal footing with its competitors in terms of audience, since its viewers would no longer need to tune in to a higher channel to continue watching its programming.

 With the outbreak of the Diretas Já campaign between the end of 1983 and the beginning of 1984, TV Ajuricaba began to openly defend the redemocratization of the country in its programming, supporting the demonstrations taking place in Amazonas.
-The station's position, reinforced by the political activities of its owners (Sadie Hauache, director of TV Ajuricaba, was affiliated with the PDS, being part of the wing of the party that supported the demonstrations), ended up generating dissatisfaction among local political leaders who supported the dictatorship. military.
-To avoid reprisals, the Hauache family was forced to sell TV Ajuricaba and Rádio Ajuricaba (currently Rádio Boas Novas, in the implementation phase) that year to new owners, momentarily leaving the communications sector.
-The station and its counterparts were acquired by industrialist Antônio Simões, owner of Grupo Simões, whose main activity was the manufacture and distribution of drinks in the North region.
+The station's position, reinforced by the political activities of its owners (Sadie Hauache, director of TV Ajuricaba, was affiliated with the PDS, being part of the wing of the party that supported the demonstrations), ended up generating dissatisfaction among local political leaders who supported the military dictatorship.
+To avoid reprisals, the Hauache family was forced to sell TV Ajuricaba and Rádio Ajuricaba (currently Rádio Boas Novas, in the implementation phase) that year to new owners, momentarily leaving the media sector.
+The station and its counterparts were acquired by industrialist Antônio Simões, owner of Grupo Simões, whose main activity was the manufacture and distribution of beverages in the North region.
 Later, after the dictatorship ended, the Hauache won new concessions for a television channel and a radio station in Manaus, which became TV Manaus and Você FM, founded in 1993.

 At the end of 1985, Rede Globo announced that it would not renew its affiliation contract with TV Ajuricaba, scheduled to expire in June 1986, moving its programming to TV Amazonas, which in turn would unify its transmissions with the other stations in the region.
 Rede Amazônica in Acre, Amapá, Rondônia and Roraima, which joined Globo in 1983.
 It was expected that TV Ajuricaba would then start to retransmit programming from Rede Bandeirantes, which TV Amazonas had been with since the end of the 1970s.
-But in May 1986, weeks before the change of affiliation, the broadcaster announced that it would become affiliated with Rede Manchete, which was expanding its signal across the country, and with the change, it would also change its name, becoming Rede Brasil Norte (RBN).
+But in May 1986, weeks before the change of affiliation, the station announced that it would become affiliated with Rede Manchete, which was expanding its signal across the country, and with the change, it would also change its name, becoming Rede Brasil Norte (RBN).